Change Blindness (Definition + Examples)

 Who Discovered Change Blindness?

 In 1995, researchers studied how continuity errors could go completely unnoticed by viewers.
-What they found was that these errors were more likely to go unnoticed if there was a flicker in the screen between changes.
+They found that these errors were more likely to go unnoticed if there was a flicker in the screen between changes.
 Viewers might have noticed Jacob’s tattoo moving up and down his arm, but they probably didn’t because it was interrupted by shots of Bella or other shots in the movie.

 Changes in Pedestrians